gzalles/LAC19_workshop/README.md

 <a href="https://github.com/gzalles/LAC19_workshop/blob/master/mark2.JPG" download>Click to Download FOA Mic Encoder Image</a>

-<a href="https://github.com/gzalles/LAC19_workshop/blob/master/foaMicEnc.zip" download>Click to Download FOA Mic Encoder Image</a>
+<a href="https://github.com/gzalles/LAC19_workshop/blob/master/foaMicEnc.zip" download>Click to Download FOA Mic Encoder Reaper Session</a>

 ### Code Snippets
 These code snippets are being used to expedite the creation of the plug-ins during the workshop.
 They are meant to help the reader succeed without any major issues.
 The code is heavily commented, please read the comments for clarification.